sylvielsstfr/Fors2pcigale/src/gelato/Example/README.md

 - *ExampleFitInNb.ipynb* : Fit in notebooks selected spectrum.
 Use the ExampleParametersFitInNb.json which defines ``ResultsFitInNb/``

--*ExampleFitInNb_loop.ipynb*: Fit spectra one by one in a loop
+- *ExampleFitInNb_loop.ipynb*: Fit spectra one by one in a loop

--*DumpRunProcessingStatus.ipynb*:  Dump the file containing general info on the processing
+- *DumpRunProcessingStatus.ipynb*:  Dump the file containing general info on the processing

--*ExampleFitInNb_Review_loop.ipynb*: Review all fitted spectra or not fitted
+- *ExampleFitInNb_Review_loop.ipynb*: Review all fitted spectra or not fitted

--*ExampleFitInNb_ReviewGoods_loop.ipynb*: Review only good fitted spectra, not bad
+- *ExampleFitInNb_ReviewGoods_loop.ipynb*: Review only good fitted spectra, not bad

--*ExampleFitInNb_ReviewBads_loop.ipynb*: Review list of bads
+- *ExampleFitInNb_ReviewBads_loop.ipynb*: Review list of bads

--*ExampleFitInNb_recoverfitfailure.ipynb*: recover bad fit by splitting spectrum in two parts
+- *ExampleFitInNb_recoverfitfailure.ipynb*: recover bad fit by splitting spectrum in two parts